opendatasoft/ods-documentation/source/publishing_data/05_processing_data/defining_a_dataset_schema.rst

      * Field values are textual data.

    * * File
-     * Field values are files sourced with one of the available methods to :doc:`create a dataset with images<../01_creating_a_dataset/creating_dataset_with_images>` (with the File processor, through an archive file or with a specific extractor), creating a field which default type is file.
+     * Field values are files sourced with one of the available methods to :doc:`create a dataset with media files<../01_creating_a_dataset/creating_dataset_with_images>` (with the File processor, through an archive file or with a specific extractor), creating a field which default type is file.
 This field type is only available in that case.

 .. _settingfacets: